DamirDenis-Tudor/2D-Tank-Simulator/README.md

 *   AI algorithm based on the A\* algorithm
 *   Dedicated class for space management
 *   Dedicated class for object interactions
+*   Dedicated class for game timing
+*   Dedicated class for animations
+*   Dedicated class for asset storage

 Implemented Design Patterns